getgauge/documentation/user/language_features/configuration.md

 ###gauge_custom _build_path

 ````
-Note: IntelliJ and Eclipse out directory will be usually auto-detected.
+Note: IntelliJ out directory will be usually auto-detected.
 ````

 Use this property if you need to override the build path for the project.